 The Irish Heart Foundation is your national charity working to help everyone live longer, healthier lives free from heart disease and stroke.
-The generosity of our supporters enables us to do this through a comprehensive programme of prevention and care right across the country to vital work in schools and workplaces saving lives through health promotion, education and CPR training.

-If or when the time is right for you to include a gift in your will please remember us.
-A gift, no matter how small, will make a big difference.
+If or when the time is right for you to include a gift in your Will, please remember us.
+No matter the size of your gift, it will make a big difference.
+You’ll be changing – and genuinely saving – many people’s lives.

-For further information or to speak, in total confidence, without obligation about the possibilities of leaving a legacy to the Irish Heart Foundation please contact Alice on 01 6346909 or by email.
+For further information or to speak, in total confidence, without obligation about the possibilities of leaving a legacy to the Irish Heart Foundation please contact Alice on 01 668 5001 or by email.

 Before you do anything, we suggest that you talk to your family first about your plans.
 You should also consult your solicitor for advice and to discuss your options.

-The language used in wills can sometimes be a bit off-putting, but behind the legal language it is actually quite simple.
+The language used in Wills can sometimes be a bit off-putting, but behind the legal language it is actually quite simple.

 There are two main types of gift you can leave: